Home / Paint & Coatings / antibacterial / ASTM D2574

 ASTM D2574 plays a key role in ensuring the quality and stability of emulsion paints.
 This standard helps manufacturers confirm that their preservative systems are strong enough to protect the paint during storage and distribution.
 By verifying microbial resistance, ASTM D2574 not only safeguards product integrity but also reduces the risk of customer complaints, financial losses, and damage to brand reputation.
 Since it is an internationally recognized ASTM standard, it also provides credibility, supports regulatory compliance, and gives customers confidence in the durability and reliability of the paint.

-Besides ASTM D2574, We also provide ASTM D4783 testing to evaluate the resistance of adhesive preparations against bacteria, yeast, and fungi.
+Besides ASTM D2574, we also provide ASTM D4783 testing to evaluate the resistance of adhesive preparations against bacteria, yeast, and fungi.

-Partner with us to safeguard product quality and compliance โ contact our experts today.
+Partner with us to safeguard product quality and compliance, contact our experts today.

 Frequently Asked Questions